Check out our latest free video – 4 steps to incredible story maps Watch now

 Backups and Disaster Recovery

-We keep point in time backups over the last 24 hours and daily, weekly and monthly database snapshots up to one year.
+We maintain point-in-time backups over the last 24 hours, and daily, weekly, and monthly database snapshots retained for up to one year.
+All backups are encrypted at rest and stored in geographically separate locations.